dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
-yeah yeah we're all invested in it in some way or shape or form and you know we have to all protect our investment
+yes we're all invested in it
+in some way or shape or form and you know we have to all protect our investment

 **Carlo Vicari:**
-yeah I understand oh
+yes I understand

 **Christian Seberino:**
  just
-real quick Carlo to address your question really briefly the the reason for the issue on the etherium system was
+real quick Carlo to address your question really briefly the reason for the issue on the ethereum system was

 **Carlo Vicari:**
 yes thank

-**Christian Seberino:v
+**Christian Seberino:**
 you a very subtle difference
 and member the issue with the spam the denial of service attacks right it was a